 Medicines kept in school on a regular basis (e.g. for asthma, hayfever, ADHD) should be stored in clear plastic container with the child's name, photo, medicine and instructions for dosage and administration.
 Designated member of staff should update these at the beginning and end of each school year and if a child leaves or joins the school.
-A log/medical file of this information should be read by all staff members yearly.

-When children go 'off site' for a visit/trip their medication should be given to/taken by the staff member in charge and accompany them.
+A log/medical file of this information is available for all school staff to read When children go 'off site' for a visit/trip their medication should be given to/taken by the staff member in charge and accompany them.

-All medicines should be stored in the original container, be properly labelled, and kept in a secure place, out of reach of children.
 Arrangements may be needed for any medicines that require refrigeration.
 These should be clearly labelled and kept separated from any foodstuff.
 Medicines should only be kept while the child is in attendance.